ruszkipista/cims03-my-car/README.md

   * MONGO_INIT

 The `MONGO_INIT=True` parameter triggers the initialization of the database content, be mindful when you allow this to happen.
-Furthermore, if you youse the same MongoDB database as in development, the init can ruin your data on Heroku an vica versa.
+Furthermore, if you you use the same MongoDB database as in development, the init can ruin your data on Heroku an vica versa.

 ## 8. Credits